top of page

 Jackson Field, 505 East Michigan Ave, Lansing, MI 48912

 Eaton Conservation District is partnering with the Lansing Lugnuts and the Michigan Association of Conservation Districts to bring a Conservation Carnival to Jackson Field on June 1st!
 Visit with GLRC on the concourse, watch the Lugnuts take on the Beloit Sky Carp, and play fun carnival games with a conservation theme!
 The game kicks off at 1:05 pm.
 Lucky fans will take home a native wildflower to plant.
-Tickets will be available to purchase soon.
+Buy your ticket at the link below.

 Learn more